getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/event-detail.md

 Information about this specific event is located in the sidebar, listing out the Event ID, date and time of occurrence, project, and downloadable JSON package.
 More can be found under Event Tag Details.
 You'll also get a breakdown of operations, which will correspond to the waterfall span view as a legend.

 {% capture __alert_content -%}
 Currently, only root transactions are searchable.
-Any span data that inherits from it's root are not.
+Any span data that inherits from its root are not.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Warning"